-These policies include information as to how you can access and/or seek correction of the personal information we hold about you, and how you can complain about a breach by us (meaning NAB or Citi) of the Privacy Act (including, where relevant, the credit reporting provisions in Part IIIA and the Credit Reporting Code) and how we will deal with such a complaint.
+You can view our Privacy Policy or Credit Reporting Policy on our website at www. citibank.com.au/privacy or obtain copies by calling us.
+These policies include information as to how you can access and/or seek correction of the personal information we hold about you.
+Our Privacy Policy and Credit Reporting Policy also contain information as to how you can complain about a breach by us of the Privacy Act (including the credit reporting provisions in Part IIIA and the Credit Reporting Code) and how we will deal with such a complaint.